Rajma recipe made with red kidney beans, spices, onions and tomatoes

 • 1 cup rajma (dry kidney beans or 2 – 15 Oz canned beans (3 cups))

-• 2 tablespoons ghee (or oil)
+• 2 to 3 tablespoons ghee (or oil)

-• 1 green chilli chopped (optional)
+• 1 green chilli ( chopped or slit, optional)

 • 1½ cups (2 large) tomatoes (chopped & pureed, or 1 cup canned tomato puree)